In this article: Discover the best yoga poses for the Third Eye chakra and their benefits!

 1. Candle Gazing – Trakata

-By focusing on the flame of a candle and clearing your mind of distractions, you can begin to awaken this powerful energy center within yourself.
+By focusing on the flame of a candle and clearing your mind of distractions, you can begin to awaken this powerful energy center.

 If you’re interested in exploring this practice for yourself, simply sit comfortably in a quiet space where you won’t be disturbed.